ryanmat/mcp-server-logicmonitor/README.md

 - "What datasources are monitoring server prod-web-01?"
 - "List all dashboards"
 - "Show me the widgets on the Production Overview dashboard"
+- "List all website checks"
+- "Show me the response times for website ID 100"

 ## Development